usnistgov/5gdeploy/docs/tgcs.md

 To obtain text output instead, add `#text` preprocessor flag.
 In either case, you should specify `-i` flag to enable interval reports.

-Use `-P` client flag to send multiple parallel flows from the each client.
+Use `-P` client flag to send multiple sub-flows from the each client.
 If you observe CPU bottleneck when using this flag, consider adding `#cpus` preprocessor flag to increase CPU allocation, described in [CPU allocation](tgcs-advanced.md).
 By default, the client uses TCP/UDP ports randomly assigned by the operating system.
 Add `-B :+`*r* to assign sequential ports to the client, where the first port is server port plus *r*; this implicitly adds `--incr-srcport` flag.